johnpapa/angular-styleguide/a1/README.md

     *Why?*: Placing the implementation details of a function later in the file moves that complexity out of view so you can see the important stuff up top.

-    *Why?*: Function declaration are hoisted so there are no concerns over using a function before it is defined (as there would be with function expressions).
+    *Why?*: Function declarations are hoisted so there are no concerns over using a function before it is defined (as there would be with function expressions).

     *Why?*: You never have to worry with function declarations that moving `var a` before `var b` will break your code because `a` depends on `b`.